-The brachial plexus serves the chest, shoulders, arms and hands and is formed by the ventral rami of C5-C8-T1 spinal nerves, and lower and upper halves of C4 and T2 spinal nerves.
+The brachial plexus serves the chest, shoulders, arms and hands and is formed by the ventral rami of C5, C8, and T1 spinal nerves, and the lower and upper halves of the C4 and T2 spinal nerves.

-The brachial plexus is a network of nerve fibers, running from the spine, formed by the ventral rami of the lower four cervical and first thoracic nerve roots (C5-C8, T1).
+A network of nerve fibers, running from the spine, formed by the ventral rami of the lower four cervical and first thoracic nerve roots (C5–C8, T1).
 It proceeds through the neck, the axilla (armpit region), and into the arm.
-It is a bunch of nerves passing through the cervico-axillary canal to reach axilla and supplies the brachium, the antebrachium, and the hand.
+It also supplies the brachium, the antebrachium, and the hand.

 A nerve plexus is a network of intersecting nerves; multiple nerve plexuses exist in the body.